 Passing the snack shack on the right – the same way we got to the bottom of the Vintgar Gorge waterfall – we turned right up the steps that led to a trail through the forest.
 We followed the arrows for Bled and Sv.
 Katarina, the trail weaving through the tall trees to an open pasture and then back into the forest.
 We passed others who were hiking the trail, but it was far less crowded than the path through Vintgar Gorge.

 After a 20-minute hike, we reached a restaurant and St. Catherine’s (St. Katarina) Church on the top of Hom Hill above the town of Zasip.
 The small, stone church was built in the early 1400s as a pilgrimage church.
 The panoramic views extended across the rooftops and farm fields all the way to Bled Castle.
 We found the tranquility we were expecting when we started our day.

 Following the road past the church, we made the pleasant walk downhill to the small town of Zasip, Slovenia.
 It was a classic, quiet and rural Slovenian village.
 Houses with wooden shutters and flowers spilling from window sills clustered together along the road.
 We continued on to Lake Bled, where again the crowds were present, but far less than at the beginning of our Vintgar Gorge visit.

 Although our ‘nature hike’ through Vintgar Gorge wasn’t exactly what we had envisioned, it was worth seeing.
-Better timing – arriving earlier or later in the day – may have resulted in fewer crowds.
-Extending our hike from the end of Vintgar Gorge through Zasip back to Lake Bled was a highlight of the excursion and had we doubled back to the main entrance, we may have left feeling let down about the experience as a whole.
+Better timing – arriving earlier or later in the day – may have resulted in fewer Vintgar Gorge crowds.
+Extending our hike from the end of Vintgar Gorge through Zasip back to Lake Bled was a highlight of the excursion and had we doubled back to the main entrance, we likely would have been let down about the experience as a whole.

 Official Site: Vintgar.si